embedded-systems-design/project_esd_website_source/content/cadence/packaging-cadence-files-for-submission.md

 1. In Windows, open your PCB in PCB Editor

-    First, you will convert your PCB layout to .jpg form.
+    First, you will convert your PCB layout to .pdf form.

 2. Choose File > Plot...
 Click "Setup..." and change the printer to "Microsoft Print to PDF".
 Save the PDF file to the desktop.